 Centerview: a Missouri Century Farm, Art and Debra Ozias, (45 miles E of Kansas City near Highway 50), phone: 660-656-3409 or, email: firstname.lastname@example.org, web: breezy-hill-farm.com.
 Raw milk from Brown Swiss and Guernsey cows.
 They have a limited supply, however they are slowly expanding.
 Cows are always on pasture, no grain is fed.
 Cows are dry during Jan. and Feb.
 No antibiotics or hormones are used.
 Grass finished beef (Certified Naturally Grown) and pastured eggs are available.
 Range free fryers are available only by contract.

-Chilhowee: Better Living Farms, Scott and Jina Anstine, phone: 660-909-1883, email: email@example.com.
-The farm has Guernsey milk, cream and homemade butter available.
+Chilhowee: Better Living Farms, Scott and Jina Anstine, (1 hr from KC and 20 min from Warrensburg), phone: 660-909-1883, email: email@example.com, Facebook: facebook.com/pages/Better-Living-Farms/482358048484282.
+The farm owners have 25+ years of experience with Grade A dairy farming and cattle management.
+The farm has Guernsey milk, cream, and homemade butter available.
 Their cows are milked by machine under sanitary conditions.
-The milk is then filtered and cooled immediately.
+The milk is then filtered into glass jars and cooled immediately.
 No hormones or antibiotics used.
-Drop points established as customer base increases.
-Large farm eggs are also available.
-Grass fed and grain fed beef coming soon.
-Call for pricing and availability.
+Drop points available.
+They have pasture-raised broiler chickens available twice a year, as well as large farm eggs.
+Grass fed and grain fed beef available.
+Call for pricing and information.